Police Officer Training

 Education, experience, as well as physical and psychological training is the best combination.
 Join a cadet program as soon as you are able, participate in ride-along programs, and get law enforcement related education.
 Just being in the process of getting your criminal justice degree can greatly prepare you.
 Any related experience in security, internships, maintaining strong physical fitness, and keeping a clean record will also make you a stronger candidate.How will a degree help me?

-Employers prefer applicants with college degree's.
+Employers prefer applicants with college degree's according to the US Bureau of Labor Statistics.
 Obtaining a degree in criminal justice or law enforcement is a common path.
 However, there are some instances where a high school diploma or GED is acceptable; employers will, as a general rule, choose the applicant with a college education.
 Even if you have a college degree, continuing your education with law enforcement related classes is always a good idea.
 Having the theoretical and practical knowledge will provide a strong foundation for your career in law enforcement.How dangerous are police jobs?

 Police jobs have the potential for danger on any given work day; ironically, this is what makes it such a rewarding and exhilarating job.
 Constant vigilance is a must.
 You will undoubtedly be confronted with homicides, drugs, gangs, domestic violence, and highly volatile individuals.
 Greater education, training, and awareness are vital and will better equip you to handle these situations in a skillful manner.
 The more training and education you have, the better your ability to properly handle dangerous situations.What are some of the requirements for Bicycle cop or Motorcycle cops?